kbirk/esper/README.md

         depth: false
     });

-Once a context has been created, it is bound internally and can be accessed anywhere by simply calling *esper.WebGLContext.get();*.
+Once a context has been created, it is bound internally and can be accessed throughout the application by  calling the *get* method.
 It is important to note that all esper constructs will use the context bound during their instantiation.
 This is only important if you are intending to use multiple WebGL contexts.
 In most cases this is discouraged as WebGL classes cannot be shared between contexts and result in redundant buffers and textures.

     var gl = esper.WebGLContext.get();